vic-ma/howtodismantle.github.io/_posts/2025-04-18-Peak-a-Boo-Revealing-Peakboard-Hub-List-Data-in-your-Power-BI-Dashboards.md

 AccessToken = response[accessToken],
 {% endhighlight %}

-1. We specify the URL for getting a token.
+1. We specify the API endpoint for getting a token.
 2. We build a list of headers with a single entry: the API key.
 3. We place the list of headers into a list of options.
 4. We make an API call to the URL, with the list of options.